UP: Man wanted in 16 criminal cases held after gunfight | Law-Order

 UP: Man wanted in 16 criminal cases held after gunfight

 A 43-year-old man who was wanted in 16 criminal cases was arrested here after a brief exchange of fire, police said on Monday.
-However, there was a brief exchange of fire and the accused was injured in the leg, police said, adding his accomplices managed to flee the spot.
+However, there was a brief exchange of fire and the accused was injured in the leg, police said.
+The accused has been admitted to a hospital, they said.

 - Country: